swaroopch/byte-of-python/data_structures.md

 **How It Works**

-The example is pretty much self-explanatory because it involves basic set theory mathematics taught in school.
+If you remember basic set theory mathematics from school, then this example is fairly self-explanatory.
+But if not, I’d encourage you to google this topic as a general understanding in set theory and the Venn diagram will help you make better use of sets in Python.

 ## References